-Robots walk, talk, brew beer and take over CES tech show
+Robots walk, talk, pour beer and take over CES tech show

-LAS VEGAS (AP) — Robots that walk, talk, brew beer and play pingpong have taken over the CES gadget show in Las Vegas again.
+LAS VEGAS (AP) — Robots that walk, talk, pour beer and play pingpong have taken over the CES gadget show in Las Vegas again.
 Just don't expect to find one in your home any time soon.

 Most home robot ventures have failed, in part because they're so difficult and expensive to design to a level of intelligence that consumers will find useful, says Bilal Zuberi, a robotics-oriented venture capitalist at Lux Capital.
 But that doesn't keep companies from trying.

-Note: This story has been corrected to say that robots pour beer, rather than brew.